eWaterCycle/infra/README.md

 * Install [virtualbox_WSL2 vagrant plugin](https://github.com/Karandash8/virtualbox_WSL2)
 * Approve the firewall popup

-## Application registration
+## Catalog item registration

-This chapter is dedicated for application developers.
+This chapter is dedicated for catalog item developers.

-On the Research cloud the application developer can add an application for other people to use.
+On the Research cloud the [developer](https://servicedesk.surf.nl/wiki/display/WIKI/Appoint+a+CO-member+a+developer) can add an catalog item for other people to use.
-The steps to do this are documented [here](https://servicedesk.surfsara.nl/wiki/display/WIKI/Create+your+own+applications).
+The steps to do this are documented [here](https://servicedesk.surf.nl/wiki/display/WIKI/Create+your+own+catalog+items).

-For eWatercycle application following specialization was done
+For eWatercycle component following specialization was done

+* Use Ansible playbook as component script type
+* Use `https://github.com/eWaterCycle/infra.git`as repository URL and `main` as tag
-* Set `research-cloud-plugin.yml` file in [this repo](https://github.com/eWaterCycle/infra) as plugin script source
+* Use `research-cloud-plugin.yml` as script path
-* Set a fixed plugin parameter called `dcache_ro_token` for dcache read-only token.
+* Set a fixed component parameter called `dcache_ro_token` for dcache read-only token aka macaroon.
   The token can be found in the eWaterCycle password manager.
+  This token has an expiration date, so it needs to be updated every now and then.
-* Set a fixed plugin parameter called `alt_home_location` to `/data/volume_2` for mount point of the storage item which should hold homes mounted.
-Set parameter in plugin and application.
+* Set a fixed component parameter called `alt_home_location` to `/data/volume_2` for mount point of the storage item which should hold homes mounted.
-* Set a fixed plugin parameter called `rclone_cache_dir` to `/data/volume_3` for directory where rclone can store its cache.
-Set parameter in plugin and application.
+* Set a fixed component parameter called `rclone_cache_dir` to `/data/volume_3` for directory where rclone can store its cache.
-* Set a fixed plugin parameter called `rclone_max_gsize` to `45`.
-Set parameter in plugin and application.
+* Set a fixed component parameter called `rclone_max_gsize` to `45`.
+* Select the organizations (CO) that are allowed to use the component.

+For eWatercycle catalog item following specialization was done

+* Clone from Ubuntu 20.04 catalog item
+* Select the eWatercycle component
+* Set boot disk size to 15Gb,
+  as default size will be mostly used by the conda environment and will trigger out of space warnings.
+* Set workspace acces button behavior to `Webinterface (https:)`, so clicking on `access button` will open up the eWatercycle experiment explorer web interface
-* Set application offer flavours to Ubuntu 20.04 operating system
+* In cloud provider step use Ubuntu 20.04 as operating system
+* Select the organizations (CO) that are allowed to use the catalog item.

 To become root on a VM the user needs to be member of the `src_co_admin` group on [SRAM](https://sram.surf.nl/).
 See [docs](https://servicedesk.surf.nl/wiki/display/WIKI/Workspace+roles%3A+Appoint+a+CO-member+a+SRC+administrator).